-I'll mention the main food-related causes of fatigue and in the next part describe them in more detail with recommendations how to avoid them.
+I'll mention the main diet-related causes of fatigue and in the next part describe them in more detail, alongside the recommendations how to avoid them.

 Human body needs energy to live.
-Other than an everyday food intake, energy can be stored in the form of all macro nutrients: carbohydrates, fats and proteins.
+Other than an everyday food intake, energy can be stored in the form of all macronutrients: carbohydrate, fat and protein.
 There is 50-100 times more energy stored in fat than in the form of glycogen, bodily carb storage.
 (1) In an average quantity of 15 kg of fat in the body of an adult there is stored 130 000 kcal of energy.
-An average energetic value present in glycogen is 2000 kcal, and we can find it in 500 g of this compound.
+An average energetic value present in glycogen is around 2000 kcal, and we can find it in 500 g of this compound.

-Body primarily uses carbs and fats as an energy sources, while proteins have building, enzyme, and transport roles.
-However, proteins can also be used as an energy source in a small amount, but we'll leave them out of the equation for simplicity sake.
-We must say that energy is stored in the form of ATP (adenosine 3-phosphate).
-ATP is the basic energy unit in the body up down to which all nutrients disintegrate.
+Energy is stored in the form of ATP (adenosine 3-phosphate).
+ATP is the basic energy unit in the body down to which all nutrients are metabolised to.
 Energy is stored in the form of creatine phosphate as well.
-It serves as an extra for ATP, ensuring the phosphate group.
+It serves as a "reserve" for ATP, providing it the phosphate group.
 The quantities of the last two compounds are very limited and enough for only several seconds of maximum intensity activity.
 All these different energy sources show complexity of human energy metabolism and its exceptional adaptability to different circumstances.
 The goal of these adaptations is to give the body enough of easily accessible energy in the time of need and restore it during recovery time, relying on other energy sources.

-Energy source, let's call it fuel, used in the given moment, is almost never a single factor but a combination of the before mentioned ones.
+Energy source, let's call it fuel, used in the given moment, is almost never a single nutrient, but a combination of the before mentioned ones.
 The quantity of certain nutrients depends on several things.
-First of all, the accessibility of nutrients defined by diet, then intensity and how long the activity lasts, and also bodily stores of glycogen, fats and protein.
+First of all, the accessibility of nutrients defined by diet, then intensity and duration of the activity, and also body stores of glycogen, fat and protein.
 (2)

-In periods of rest, the body uses almost exclusively fats as an energy source.
-(3) In low intensity activities, carbs get involved as well.
-As intensity grows, so does the quantity of carbs in the total energy spent.
+In periods of rest, body uses almost exclusively fats as an energy source.
+(3) In low intensity activities, carbohydrates get involved as well.
+As intensity rises, so does the quantity of carbs in the total energy spent.
 There are a few reasons for this.
-The most important ones being slower energy production and higher oxygen level needed to produce the same number of ATP molecules from fats than from carbs.
+The most important ones being slower energy production and higher oxygen level needed to produce the same number of ATP molecules from fat than from carbs.
 It's logical that in high intensity conditions, when the speed of energy production is essential, and oxygen intake is a limiting factor, the body prefers this type of ratio of nutrient expenditure.

-A phrase often found in literature is „glycogen-sparing“ - the ability to use as much fat in the fuel as possible.
+A phrase often found in literature is „glycogen sparing“ - the ability to use as much fat in the fuel as possible.
 That is because fats are almost an unlimited energy source and this spares the limited glycogen reserves.
-You should also know that carbs absorption from external sources is very limited and its maximum is around 90 g/h of activity (it seems that the number does not vary with body mass).
+You should also know that carbohydrate absorption from external sources is very limited and its maximum is around 90 g/h of activity (it seems that the number does not vary with body weight).
 Energetically, this means that we can use only 350 kcal per hour from food and drinks.
-For comparison, running a marathon spends 1 kcal per kilogram of body mass with every kilometer.
+For comparison, running a marathon spends 1 kcal per kilogram of body weight with every kilometer.
 (4) A 60 kilo athlete running a marathon in over 2 hours spends around 1200 kcal/h.
-Proteins and fats, be it long chained or medium chained fatty acids, are not an adequate energy source during the activity because of their very slow absorption and/or side effects such as digestion problems.
+Protein and fat, be it long chain or medium chain fatty acids, are not an adequate energy source during the activity because of their very slow absorption and/or side effects such as digestion problems.